begriffs/angular-paginate-anything/README.md

 In short your server parses the `Range` header to find the zero-based start and end item.
-It includes a `Content-Range` header in the response disclosing the range it chooses to return, along with the total items after a slash, where total items can be "*" meaning unknown or infinite.
+It includes a `Content-Range` header in the response disclosing the unit and range it chooses to return, along with the total items after a slash, where total items can be "*" meaning unknown or infinite.

-When there are zero elements to return your server should send status code 204 (no content), `Content-Range: */0`, and an empty body.
+When there are zero elements to return your server should send status code 204 (no content), `Content-Range: items */0`, and an empty body.

 To do all this header stuff you'll need to enable CORS on your server.